KnowledgeBoat Logo

 The toy car A has greater kinetic energy than toy car B.

 Reason — The two toy cars A and B are moving with the same speed.
-As the toy car A has greater mass (500 g) than toy car B (200 g) hence its kinetic energy is also greater.
+As the toy car A has greater mass (500 g) than toy car B (200 g) thus its kinetic energy is also greater.

 A cyclist doubles his speed.
 How will his kinetic energy change: increases, decreases or remains the same?